NachoCM/CarND-Traffic-Sign-Classifier/README.md

 * Image data shape = (32, 32, 3)
 * Number of classes = 43

-I then used the matplotlib library to visualize some random samples of each class, including the number of samples per class:
+Here are some random samples of each class, including the number of samples per class, visualized using the matplotlib library:
 ![alt text][sign_samples]

 Some classes have much more examples than others (10 times more "Speed limit 30 than 20, for example), and some of the random samples look very dark.

-#### 2. Include an exploratory visualization of the dataset.

 Lets see a graphical representation of the frequency of different classes.
 We'll do it for the three sets of images, to check they have a similar distribution: